Culture Calibration through Custom Assessments

 Here's an example of a survey item from one client: "Roberta Garcia does what she says she will do."
 This question rates this leader on one of the company's valued behaviors - "I do what I say I will do" from their integrity value.

-Note that each question is stated positively, describing exactly how you want leaders to behave in the workplace.
-Employees score each question on a six-point scale.
-The only desirable responses are at the 5-6 level – “agree” and “strongly agree” – to the positive questions on your survey.
-In essence, a 5-6 score is a degree of “yes, this leader models this behavior,” while a 1-4 score is a degree of “no, this leader does not model this behavior.”
-This proven approach ensures that the resulting profile presents feedback that is simple and actionable.
-This survey is conducted formally at least twice each year.
+Note that each question is stated positively, describing specifically how you want leaders to behave in your workplace.
+Team members score each question on a six-point scale.
+The only desirable responses are at the 5-6 level - "agree" and "strongly agree" - to the positive questions on your survey.
+Essentially, a 5-6 score is a degree of "yes, this leader models this behavior," while a 1-4 score is a degree of "no, this leader does not model this behavior."
+This proven approach ensures that the resulting profile presents simple and actionable feedback.
+This survey is conducted formally twice each year.

 Values & Behaviors Scorecard Examples

-Here is an example of one client’s scorecard summary for the president of the company.
+Here is an example of one client's scorecard summary for the company president.
 Their six values (across the bottom of this graph) incorporate fifteen specific valued behaviors.
+These behaviors standardize their desired work culture.

-The ratings of the president’s direct reports and indirect reports show he’s above the 5-6 level on four of the six values – and is “just shy” of meeting the desired level in the other two values.
+The ratings of the president's direct and indirect reports show he's above the 5-6 level on four of the six values and "just shy" of meeting the desired level in the other two values.

 report card bar chart 1

-The visual nature of the summary graph shows that this leader’s direct reports do not feel he effectively models the desired valued behaviors of the organization in daily interactions.
-Average scores in the 2-4 range for all six values mean this supervisor needs prompt redirection and coaching to fully embrace both respect and results on the job.
+The summary graph's visual nature shows that this leader's direct reports do not feel he effectively models the organization's standardized valued behaviors in daily interactions.
+Average scores in the 2-4 range for all six values mean this supervisor needs corrective coaching to fully embrace respect and results on the job.

 report card bar chart 1

-Again, these samples are from a survey that was customized to this client’s desired culture.
-These surveys are not “off the shelf,” ready to be administered across your organization.
-Your values and behaviors survey must be crafted specifically for your desired culture and values.
+Again, these samples are from a survey customized to this client's standarized culture.
+These surveys are not "off the shelf," ready to be administered across your organization.
+Your values and behaviors survey must be crafted specifically for your standards (your desired culture and values).

 Executive Team Effectiveness Survey

-The Executive Team Effectiveness Survey is an annual assessment of your executive team’s ability to lead toward your desired culture.
+The Executive Team Effectiveness Survey is an annual assessment of your executive team's demonstrated competence to lead your desired work culture.

-This 10-question survey – which include best practices from effective executive teams that sustain purposeful, positive, productive work cultures – is customized for your company.
-This survey is administered once annually.
+This 10-question survey-which includes best practices from effective executive teams that sustain purposeful, positive, productive work cultures-is customized for your company and administered once annually.
+It standardizes how your executive team should operate to lead your company effectively.

-Items cover topics that include effective communication from the team, validation of contributions and values, accountability, strategic direction, and members’ ability to serve as positive role models.
+Items cover topics such as effective team communication, validation of contributions and values, accountability, strategic direction, and members' ability to serve as positive role models.
 These ten items are rated on our six-point scale.
 Responses are gathered from every employee, from front-line staff to senior executives.

 Executive Team Effectiveness Scorecard Example